 SECTION 3.
 Appointments on the staff shall be recommended by the Director and approved by the Board.
 All appointments shall conform to the Indiana Library Certification Board Rules and existing personnel policies which have been approved by this Board.

 SECTION 1.
-Persons related to any MCPL Board of Trustees member or to the Library Director as father, mother, brother, sister, uncle, aunt, husband, wife, son, daughter, son-in-law, daughter-in-law, niece, or nephew, or domestic partner, shall not be eligible to hold any paid position with MCPL.
+Persons related to any MCPL Board of Trustees member or to the Library Director as father, mother, brother, sister, uncle, aunt, husband, wife, son, daughter, son-in-law, daughter-in-law, niece, or nephew, or person living in the same household, shall not be eligible to hold any paid position with MCPL.
 Nor shall any such relative or person be entitled to receive any compensation for his or her services out of any appropriation.

 SECTION 2.
-Persons related to MCPL employees as father, mother, brother, sister, uncle, aunt, husband, wife, son, daughter, son-in-law, daughter-in-law, niece, or nephew, or domestic partner of the employee, may not be hired or transferred to a position that causes a direct supervisory-subordinate relationship.
+Persons related to MCPL employees as father, mother, brother, sister, uncle, aunt, husband, wife, son, daughter, son-in-law, daughter-in-law, niece, or nephew, or person living in the same household of the employee, may not be hired or transferred to a position that causes a direct supervisory-subordinate relationship.